 In this blog, we will discuss some important mistakes specifiers and architects must avoid when it comes to choosing Class A decking that meets regulations but also strikes a balance between aesthetics, function, form, durability, and cost-effectiveness.

 Due to current UK regulations, any residential building over 18m in height must specify non-combustible decking (which means it is Class A) for all specified attachments.
-This regulation applies to residential and non-residential/commercial buildings.

 In 2020, it was discussed how the height of buildings where combustible materials are banned may be dropped to 11m from the current 18m.
 This will set the standard in line to where it currently is in Scotland.